ElizPery/winstarsai-test-project/task_2_ner_image_classification/README.md

 ## **Dataset (Assumed Classes)**

-This solution assumes the provided Kaggle dataset contains the following 10 animal classes, which are used throughout the mock data and model definitions:
+This solution assumes the Kaggle dataset contains the following 10 animal classes, which are used throughout the mock data and model definitions:
-['Bear', 'Deer', 'Duck', 'Fox', 'Parrot', 'Rabbit', 'Raccoon', 'Red panda', 'Squirrel', 'Tiger']
+['Bear', 'Deer', 'Duck', 'Fox', 'Parrot', 'Rabbit', 'Raccoon', 'Red panda', 'Squirrel', 'Tiger'].
+Link of the dataset: https://www.kaggle.com/datasets/giotamoraiti/animal-object-detection-dataset-10-classes/data

 ## **Setup and Installation**